nre-learning/proposals/governance.md

 Elections and any other voting decisions require a quorum of 50% of voting members.
 Voting can be held during Committee meetings, or by electronic means within a specified time period.

-Amendments to this or Policy documents require a majority vote.
+Amendments to this or Policy documents require a majority vote of the Steering Committee.

 ### Compliance with Policies and Licenses